sudeep459/crypto-sentiment-analyser/README.md

 ### These two are to be executed seperately.

 ### How do I get set up?
-	#### Summary of set up
+	Summary of set up
+		* Give Database details in config.py file.
-		.
-Run the fast-api service using app.main.py file
+		* Run the fast-api service using app.main.py file
 			. pip install -r requirements.txt
 			. uvicorn app.main:app --host 0.0.0.0 --port 8000
-		. (or) Use docker files
+		* (or) Use docker files
+		* For Script cronjob
+			. cd script
 			.
-For Script cronjob
-			.
-Fill db details in config.py
-			. cd script
-			. pip install -r requirements.txt
+Fill db details in config.py (this is different from the one in root folder) . pip install -r requirements.txt
 			. python script.py - runs everyday at 9:00 PM